Irene of Hungary: Empress consort of the Byzantine Empire

 Irene played little part in government, devoting herself to piety and her many children.
-She was, with her husband, the patron of the construction of the Monastery of Christ Pantokrator (Zeyrek Mosque) in Constantinople.
-This monastery contained three churches and a hospital of 5 wards, which was open to people of all social classes.
+She was, with her husband, the patron of the construction of the Monastery of Christ Pantokrator in Constantinople (now Zeyrek Mosque, Istanbul).
+The monastery contained three churches and a hospital of 5 wards, which was open to people of all social classes.
+Irene devoted herself to extensive charitable activities from the very beginning, much like many other female saints of the House of Árpád.
+She was the principal initiator of the construction of the Pantokrator Monastery complex, and continuously oversaw the project throughout its development.
+Hagiographic sources describe the Monastery of the Pantokrator as the greatest accomplishment of her life, alongside its religious function, the complex also housed a hospital and a residence for the elderly.